-According to the Talmud (Megilla 13a), Queen Esther, the heroine of the Purim story, was a vegetarian while she lived in the palace of King Achashverosh.
+According to the Talmud (Megilla 13a), Queen Esther, the heroine of the Purim story, refrained from eating meat while she lived in the palace of King Achashveriosh.
 She was thus able to avoid violating the kosher dietary laws while keeping her Jewish identity secret.

 On Purim, Jews emphasize unity and friendship by sending gifts of food (shalach manot) to friends.
 Vegans act in the spirit of unity and concern for humanity by having a diet that best shares Earth’s abundant resources.

 Because of the deliverance of the Jewish people that it commemorates, Purim is the most joyous Jewish holiday.
 By contrast, animals on factory farms never have a pleasant day, and millions of people throughout the world are too involved in worrying about their next meal to be able to experience many joyous moments.